-- 4.425 The Secretariat is systematically implementing knowledge management (KM) initiatives to support the position of the OPCW as a global repository of knowledge and expertise with regard to the disarmament and destruction of chemical weapons and the verification of non-possession and non-use. - 4.426 The Organisation has developed a KM vision and strategy aimed at instilling a KM culture by 2021 under the motto "ask, learn, and share".

-- 4.427 In 2017, the Secretariat developed a KM road map incorporating the four elements of KM: governance, people, technology, and processes.
-The road map includes initiatives at the branch/division level, using SharePoint as a communication tool and a team of designated knowledge champions among the Secretariat staff who support and advocate for the implementation of knowledge management in our business processes. - 4.428 These efforts require sustained commitment and support across the entire Secretariat.
-A management retreat was held in September 2017, focusing on strengthening organisational commitment to KM.
+- 4.436 The Secretariat is systematically implementing knowledge management (KM) initiatives to ensure that the OPCW remains the global repository of knowledge and expertise in the field of chemical weapons. - 4.437 During the period under review, the Organisation developed and continued to work towards its KM vision and strategy aimed at instilling a KM culture by 2021 under the motto "ask, learn, and share". - 4.438 In 2017, the Secretariat developed a KM road map incorporating the four elements of KM consisting of governance, people, technology, and processes.
+The road map also included initiatives at the branch/division level, using SharePoint as a communication tool, and a team of designated knowledge champions among the Secretariat staff to support and advocate for the implementation of KM in our business processes. - 4.439 Since these efforts require sustained commitment and support across the entire Secretariat, a management retreat was held in September 2017, focusing on strengthening the organisational commitment to KM.
 It identified knowledge management practices as a key factor in the OPCW's evolution, and highlighted the importance of supporting such practices by continuously cultivating a corporate culture of knowledge sharing.
 To this effect, the Secretariat has undertaken a KM training programme for knowledge champions and a workshop session for middle management.
-The new recruitment process includes knowledge management as one of the necessary competences. - 4.429 Different KM initiatives are progressing across the Secretariat, with full regard for the requirements of confidentiality, including: a revision of the onboarding process to ensure more efficient orientation of new staff; a knowledge retention programme for staff separating in the Verification Division, focusing on corporate knowledge capture; the identification and retention of vital knowledge related to chemical weapons destruction; an information-sharing initiative for inspectors participating in industrial inspections; and a working group revising safety practices for entry-into-force inspections at Schedule 1 facilities under Article VI.
+The new recruitment process includes knowledge management as one of the necessary competences. - 4.440 Currently, a number of KM initiatives are progressing across the Secretariat, with full regard for the requirements of confidentiality.
+Such initiatives include, among others, a revision of the onboarding process to ensure more efficient orientation of new staff; a knowledge retention programme in respect of staff leaving the Verification Division; the identification and retention of vital knowledge related to chemical weapons destruction; an information-sharing initiative for inspectors participating in industrial inspections; and the presentation of KM during inspector refresher training courses and during the Associate Programme. - 4.441 The KM strategies of other international organisations have also been reviewed to identify success factors that could potentially be used at the OPCW.
+For instance, based on this review, a number of physical spaces for cross-divisional team activities have been implemented. - 4.442 The Secretariat, through a staff survey conducted in July 2018, assessed the implementation level of its policy on institutional memory and knowledge transfer.
+The results of this will serve as a baseline to inform future work in this area.